Microchip-MPLAB-Harmony/azure_rtos/apps/readme.md

 ## Code Examples

-The following applications are provided to demonstrate the MPLAB® Harmony 3 Azure RTOS solutions.
+The following applications are provided to demonstrate the MPLAB Harmony 3 Azure RTOS solutions.

 | Name     | Description|
 |:---------|:-----------|